Easy-to-use potentiostat without the high price

 Pricing and Options

 The complete three electrode system comes with three electrodes and a high quality cell, included at a reduced price for purchasers of the Ossila Potentiostat.
-A lower price option is also available if a cell is not required.
+A lower price option is also available if you wish to buy the potentiostat without a cell.
 Both packages qualify for FREE worldwide shipping and our two-year equipment warranty.

 |Price with cell||£1600|